jealob/bamazon/README.md

 If a manager selects View Low Inventory, then it should list all items with an inventory count lower than five.
 If a manager selects Add to Inventory, app should display a prompt that will let the manager "add more" of any item currently in the store.
 If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.

-If finished Challenge #2 and put in all the hours were willing to spend on this activity, then rest easy!
-Otherwise continue to the next and final challenge.

 Create a new MySQL table called departments. table should include the following columns: